-Residents in Ch.
-200 and Ch.
-705 housing were asked about how they interacted with the Chicopee Housing Authority in the last 12 months.
+• Communication with management: Residents were asked about how they interacted with their Housing Authorities in the last 12 months.
 The table below shows what percentage of residents said they did each of the following:

-Chicopee Housing Authority All Large LHAs in the West Entire State Contacted management about a problem or concern 88% 86% 87% Felt they were usually or always treated with courtesy and respect when they contacted management 67% 67% 76% Saw the Capital Improvement Plan 24% 21% 18% Saw the Operating Budget 18% 15% 12% Knew the Executive Director held a meeting with residents 29% 22% 21%
+Chicopee Housing Authority Large LHAs in Western MA Entire State Felt they were usually or always treated with courtesy and respect when they contacted management 58% 61% 71% Knew the Executive Director held a meeting with residents 26% 15% 15%

-\ Large LHAs in Western Massachusetts include: Chicopee, Northampton, Pittsfield, and Springfield.
+^{} Large LHAs in Western Massachusetts include: Chicopee, Northampton, Pittsfield, and Springfield.
+(Please note that survey data may not have been received from each one of these nearby LHAs.)